Flight-Free-UK/flight_free_uk_website/source/posts/podcast-episode-7-behaviour-change.html.markdown

 Most of what we learn comes from other people.
 And we’re highly influenced by our social group.
 So if we identify with people, we copy them.

+> "Most of what we learn comes from other people.
+And we’re highly influenced by our social group.
+So if we identify with people, we copy them."

 I did a survey to find people who knew somebody who’d given up flying.
 So probably the people who answered that survey were more likely to be environmentally conscious.
 But having said that, there were lots of people who fly a lot, i.e. more than 10 return flights a year.
 About 75% of the people who knew someone who’d given up flying said their attitudes had changed, and more than half said they fly less as a result.

 One person in particular had a boss who didn’t fly – Katie Mitchell, a theatre director – and was very impressed that she was willing to put herself out and potentially damage her career by choosing not to fly.
 So there was some level of seniority and admiration.
 So if there’s someone you admire for any reason, the influence is more as you might expect.